-Energy Fuels responsibly produces several of the raw materials needed for clean energy and advanced technologies, including uranium, rare earth elements ("REEs") and vanadium, and has been the leading U.S. producer of both uranium and vanadium since 2017.
-In fact, from 2006 to date, our assets have produced approximately 32% of all U.S. uranium produced during that period.
-Through all of our endeavors, we remain dedicated to the production of uranium as our primary product, as it ultimately becomes the fuel for clean, carbon-free nuclear energy, which is critical to meaningfully combatting climate change.
+Energy Fuels responsibly produces several of the raw materials needed for clean energy and advanced technologies, including uranium, REEs and vanadium, and has been the leading U.S. producer of both uranium and vanadium since 2017.
+In fact, our assets have produced approximately 63% of all U.S. uranium produced from 2017 to-date.
+Through all our endeavors, we remain dedicated to the production of uranium as our primary product, as it ultimately becomes the fuel for clean, carbon-free nuclear energy, which is critical to meaningfully combating climate change.

-Our Mill, the only fully licensed and operating conventional uranium mill in the United States today, is uniquely equipped to accept radioactive ores (such as monazite sands, which have often been treated by other industries as a waste product due to their hard-to-handle radioactive properties) for processing for their uranium and other mineral content.
-Because of this, we are additionally able to make REE and vanadium products sourced from uranium-bearing ore in order to supply the raw materials used to make several clean energy technologies possible, including electric vehicles, grid-scale batteries and renewable energy technologies.
+Our Mill, the only fully licensed and operating conventional uranium mill in the United States today, is uniquely equipped to accept radioactive ores (such as from local mines, as well as monazite sands from elsewhere in the United

+States and around the world, which have often been treated by other industries as a waste product due to their hardto-handle radioactive properties) for processing for their uranium and other mineral content.
+Because of this, we are additionally able to make REE and vanadium products sourced from uranium-bearing ores in order to supply the raw materials used to make several clean energy technologies possible, including electric vehicles ("EVs"), grid-scale batteries and renewable energy technologies.
+Notably, vanadium and REEs are considered "critical minerals" by the U.S. government due to their importance to critical clean energy and technology industries in the U.S. and to U.S. national security interests.
+Uranium is likewise critical to these functions.

-Thus, it is the very heart of our business - uranium - that makes it possible for us to diversify even further and meaningfully contribute to multiple green technologies, be it through our promising new commercial REE business, where we continue to make significant strides, or through the potential recovery of radioisotopes from our existing uranium process streams needed for emerging targeted alpha therapy ("TAT") cancer therapeutics.
+Thus, it is the very heart of our business - uranium - that makes it possible for us to diversify even further and meaningfully contribute to multiple green technologies, be it through our promising new commercial REE business, where we continue to make significant strides, or through the potential recovery of radioisotopes from our existing uranium process streams needed for emerging TAT cancer treatments.

-In addition to being highly regulated with facilities constructed and operated to rigorous standards designed to ensure public health, safety and protection of the environment, we also have internal procedures in place that are designed to ensure we actually exceed those standards to the fullest extent reasonably achievable.
+In addition to being highly regulated with facilities constructed, operated and bonded to rigorous standards designed to ensure public health, safety and protection of the environment (including through post-operational reclamation), we also have internal procedures in place that are designed to ensure we actually exceed those standards to the fullest extent reasonably achievable.
 It is our record on safety, as well as our contributions to environmental sustainability and our efforts in helping medical advancements succeed, that make us who we are - a proud, modern energy source company working to improve lives through conscientious corporate governance.